Personal Injury & Accident Claims Expert

 Most high-stakes personal injury claims and auto accident cases require a medical expert.
 Their role is to provide testimony detailing the extent of the victim’s injuries.
 A medical specialist has seen countless cases with similar injuries, and can explain how the accident may impact the plaintiff for the remainder of their life.
 This may include estimating recovery time, use of assistive or adaptive devices, ability to work or lift heavy objects, impact to quality of life, and also mental health.
 Medical experts also provide expert witness testimony at trial in order to convince the jury members that the accident was or was not life-altering to the plaintiff.

 The previous two experts are charged with proving causation and impact to quality of life.
 Neither of these experts can calculate the economic impact of a car crash or workplace injury.
-A forensic economist is a highly trained professional with special knowledge in calculating damages.
+A forensic economist is a highly trained professional with special knowledge in calculating lost wages and other economic damages.
 They are able to analyze dozens of factors that other experts, including accountants, cannot.

 An economic expert is able to use past data and formulas to answer complex questions like: